Josipa Lisac: Legacy

 In 1996, Lisac was awarded with the Order of Danica Hrvatska with the Face of Marko Marulić for her contribution to Croatian culture.
 During her career, she has received 35 Porin awards, including the Porin Lifetime Achievement Award.

 Lisac's song "Ti si genije" ("You're a Genius"), originally released on Made in U.S.A., was covered by Yugoslav girl group Aska on their 1982 album Disco Rock.
-Her song "Sreća" was covered in 2015 by Croatian singer Antonela Dorko for the album Zimzeleno a novo (Evergreen But New).
+Her song "Sreća" was covered in 2015 by Croatian singer Antonela Doko for the album Zimzeleno a novo (Evergreen But New).

 The album Dnevnik jedne ljubavi was polled in 1998 as 9th on the list of 100 Greatest Yugoslav Popular Music Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).
 In 2015, Dnevnik jedne ljubavi was polled as 11th on the list of 100 Greatest Yugoslav Albums published by the Croatian edition of Rolling Stone.

 In 2000, the song "Magla" was polled No.59 on Rock Express Top 100 Yugoslav Rock Songs of All Times list.
 In 2006, "O jednoj mladosti" was polled No.24 on the B92 Top 100 Yugoslav songs list.

 Personal life

-Lisac was in a relationship with Croatian and Yugoslav musician and songwriter Karlo Metikoš from 1971 until his death in December 1991.
+Lisac was in a relationship with Croatian musician and songwriter Karlo Metikoš from 1971 until his death in December 1991.
 The two never officially married and did not have children.